The Star Product in Interacting Quantum Field Theory

 We want to investigate this problem in our future work.

 Our results hold for a restricted class of functions on the manifold in question and in order to generalize these results, one needs to perform renormalization.
 We want to investigate this in future research.
-There are two possible way forward.
+There are two possible ways forward.
 One is to use regularization and perform computations in concrete examples, to see how the divergences can be removed.
-This is expected to work for the quantum M{\o}ller operator itself (since it was constructed by perturbative methods, e.g. by \cite{DF04}) and could also shed some light of the singularities of the interacting product.
-For the latter, another strategy is to try to modify the formula by changing the way one passes from the time-ordered identification to the standard identification.
+This is expected to work for the quantum M{\o}ller operator itself (since it was constructed by perturbative methods, e.g., by \cite{DF04}) and could also shed some light on the singularities of the interacting product.
+For the latter, another strategy is to try to correct $\starHint$ by modifying the normal ordering quantization map $\Qcal_H$.

 We also want to see how the present results are compatible with the algebraic adiabatic limit \cite{BDF,JMPReview} and the general framework proposed in \cite{Eli16}.